|Application for Admission|

 |Tuition and Tuition Assistance|

 The mission of Carvas College is to train the highest quality practitioners in two medical curriculums:

 1) Cardiovascular Technology, specifically Echocardiography

 About Carvas College:

 Our program is strategically located in Louisiana north of New Orleans on the north shore of Lake Pontchartrain.
-It is geographically diverse, with administrative offices and classrooms in Lacombe, and clinical sites located at various locations in Mandeville, Covington, Hammond, Lacombe, Slidell, and Bogalusa.
+It is geographically diverse, with administrative offices in Lacombe, classrooms in Mandeville, and clinical sites located at various locations in Mandeville, Covington, Hammond, Lacombe, Slidell, and Bogalusa.

 Our program of Cardiovascular Technology has been programmatically accredited by the Committee on Accreditation of Allied Health Education Programs (CAAHEP).
 This means that the training our students receive meets certain standards that have been approved by professionals in the field of echocardiography and is consequently of the highest quality in the country.
 Our program currently meets or exceeds the CAAHEP required thresholds for retention rate, passing of certification exams, and employment placement.